 The first No Kings day of protest, in June 2025, was organized amid Trump’s decision to hold a military parade in Washington on his birthday.

-At the time, the president told reporters, “if there’s any protester that wants to come out, they will be met with very big force.
+At the time, the president told reporters, “If there’s any protester that wants to come out, they will be met with very big force.
 I haven’t even heard about a protest, but you know, this is people that hate our country, but they will be met with very heavy force.”

 “We are not going to be intimidated,” Deirdre Schifeling, the chief political and advocacy officer at the ACLU, said Thursday.
 “We are going to be safe.
 We are going to be peaceful.
 We are going to be free.
 So yes, know your rights, and also, we will not be scared off by this tactic.”